sandialabs/canary/docs/source/user/usage.rerun.rst

 Filter tests based on previous status
 -------------------------------------

-In rerun mode, the previous test status is included implicitly as a test keyword which allows :ref:`filtering <basics-filter>` based on previous statuses.
+In rerun mode, the previous test status is included implicitly as a test keyword which allows :ref:`filtering <usage-filter>` based on previous statuses.

 Batch considerations
 --------------------

-When a test session is created in :ref:`batched mode <howto-run-batched>`, the batch arguments from the test session invocation are inherited in future reruns.
+When a test session is created in :ref:`batched mode <usage-run-batched>`, the batch arguments from the test session invocation are inherited in future reruns.

 Examples
 --------